BasharatNayyer002/StereoX-Media-Player/README.md

 # StereoX-Media-Player
-Try to create the world most advanced media player.
+Trying to create the world most advanced media player.